gpiootrek/recipe-app/notes.md

 # Backlog

-- **fix:** refactor to async pipe - categories preview in home and recommended in recipe
 - **feat:** recipe author
   - navigating to author's profile to see other recipes
 - **feat:** editing recipes (for recipes created by user)